flyway/flywaydb.org/documentation/database/sqlserver.md

 The instructions provided here are adapted from the [Microsoft JDBC Driver for SQL Server documentation](https://docs.microsoft.com/en-us/sql/connect/jdbc/microsoft-jdbc-driver-for-sql-server?view=sql-server-ver15).
 Refer to this when troubleshooting authentication problems.

+**Note** These instructions may be incomplete.
+Flyway depends on Microsoft's JDBC drivers, which in turn have many environmental dependencies to enable different authentication types.
+You may have to perform your own research to get the JDBC driver working for the different authentication types.

 ## SQL Server Authentication

 This uses a straightforward username and password to authenticate.
 Provide these with the `user` and `password` configuration options.